-According to World Health Organization, more than 37 million people each year require medical attention due to a fall, which can lead to more serious health conditions and a loss of independence for the affected individual.
+According to World Health Organization, more than 37 million people each year require medical attention due to a fall, leading to more serious health conditions and a loss of independence for the affected individual.

-To tackle this issue, Apple has expanded its Mobility Metrics section in its Health app in iOS 15 and launched a new feature called “Walking Steadiness score” and a related notification.
+To tackle this issue, Apple has expanded its Mobility Metrics section in its Health app in iOS 15+ and launched a feature called “Walking Steadiness score” and a related notification.